dobby-dobster/dobby-dobster.github.io/_posts/2021-1-30-my-k8s-cluster.md

 title: My Kubernetes Cluster
 ---

-I've decided to setup a K8s cluster using Digital Ocean ("DO").
+I've setup a K8s cluster using Digital Ocean ("DO").
 DO offer a managed service which provides a full Kubernetes offering without the need to build and maintain a cluster from scratch.

 It means I can easily destroy and re-create and have a new cluster up and running in minutes.